investing4fun/blog/_posts/2021-01-04-crypto-fundamentals.md

 - most crypto (and especially bitcoin) mining is resource intensive with a [huge carbon footprint](https://www.sciencedirect.com/science/article/pii/S2542435119302557) and after COVID, environmental disaster is another big problem for our planet,
 - it fuels gray and dark net.
 Of course bitcoin is not the root cause of it's existance, but makes things easier.

-## Real crypto fundamentals: do they exist?
+## True crypto fundamentals

-I think they do.
-There is some little value in the adoption of the currency (as it costs to exchange to something else).
+There is some little value in the adoption of the digital currency (as it costs to exchange to something else), but it is not a big factor as I mentioned before.

-There is one very interesting case though: Ethereum (ETH).
+One very interesting case stand out for me though: Ethereum (ETH).
 The ETH value is in being a medium for decentralized finance (DeFi) and a decentralized computational system.
 So far it was crippled by limited transaction number before v2, but now it soon should be fixed.
 I shall look into it in the future!

+Bitcoin is an ultimate speculative instrument for me.
+I am not saying I won't *gamble* with it once more, but this time I won't mistake it for *investing in fundamentals*.